CtrlK

 Distinctiveness Conflict Risk

-The mention of 'deployment' and 'CI/CD' provides some domain specificity, but the description is broad enough that it could overlap with infrastructure-as-code skills, DevOps skills, or cloud provisioning skills.
-It lacks clear niche boundaries.
+The terms 'deployment' and 'CI/CD' provide some domain specificity, but the description is broad enough that it could overlap with infrastructure management, DevOps, or cloud provisioning skills.
+No clear niche is carved out.

 2 / 3